- 1 Introduction

 - You will not be approved for this Chase card if you have opened 5 or more bank cards in the past 24 months

 This includes all cards that have been opened, not just Chase cards that were opened.
 This might not seem too bad if you’re just getting started, five new credit cards in two years is quite a lot!
 I can assure you that once you get started and see the rewards you can receive you’ll realize that you want to apply for a lot more than five cards every two years.
 Because of this, it’s generally recommended to target Chase cards as some of your first credit cards before applying for cards with other credit card issuers.
 As once you hit that limit of five, you won’t be able to get approved for any of their cards and they have a lot of great credit cards.
-Although there are some Chase cards that aren’t subjected to this rule and it’s sometimes possible to bypass this rule as well.
+It’s sometimes possible to bypass this rule as well.

 In addition to this: